verlenmot/weather-project/documentation/packages/archival.md

 Purpose: write data to a storage location.

-## DataframeWrite
+## DataFrameArchiver

-### storeDataframe
+### storeDataFrame

-Objective: write data partitioned in parquet format to a storage container in an Azure storage account, using a SAS token.
+Objective: write data in parquet format partitioned to a storage container in an Azure storage account (using a SAS token).

 Inputs:
-Dataframe
+DataFrame
 Storage container name located in dbutils